 Figure 2.1.
 AVHRR NDVI data automatic process scheme

 2.1.
-Data Format of Input Data
+Source and Format of Input Data

 A 7-day composited NDVI data file has the name convention of satID_regionIDyy_dddddd_tif.tar, where satID represents satellite, such as NOAA-18 (n18), regionID represents region, such as Alaska (ak), yy represents year, such as 95, 96, 11, etc. dddddd represents composite-day range from start days of year to end days of year, tif represents the file format in tar is geotiff format.
 For example, n18_ak11_088094_tif.tar indicates the 7-day composite data is composited only including Alaska region from 088 to 094 days of 2011 AVHRR data on board NOAA-18 satellite.
 Each 7-day composite AVHRR data tar file includes 14 geotiff files, where each file represents a band.
 One band contains the maximum NDVI value for each pixel selected from the daily overpasses.
 The remaining 13 bands are the data values that coincident with the observation value selected as the maximum NDVI value.
 They include channels 1 to 5, satellite viewing geometry data (three bands), corrected channels 1 and 2 reflectance, a quality-control band indicating the origin of the water vapor and ozone values, a band that contains a pointer to the scene identification number for each pixel selected from the same daily pass as the maximum NDVI value, and the cloud mask.
 The cloud mask has values from 0 to 200.
-The individual values are keyed to which test ais ultimately used to determine if the pixel is clear or cloudy.
-Values less than 100 are clear, values 100 or greater are clouds.
+The individual values are keyed to which test is ultimately used to determine if the pixel is clear or cloudy.
+Values less than 100 are clear, and values 100 or greater are clouds.
 Table 2.1 describes the bands and their possible value ranges.

 Table 2.1.
 Band description of composite images